dknopf/SpotCheck/README.md

 # Changing semesters

+All of this functionality should be automatically handled by the update_semester path.
+This is called via a cron job that runs on the 1st of November and April.
+Here is what needs to be done each semester in case the function isn't working properly, or if you want to manually update SpotCheck (such as for freshman adjustment in august?)

-1. Create an array field in masterEntity in datastore that is `courseList<Semester><year>`
+1. Create an array field in masterEntity in datastore that is `courseList<Semester><year>`.
 2. Double check that all user and course entities have been deleted from datastore.
-This deletion should be handled by refresh.py
-3. I think all the other semester switching stuff should be handled automatically now

 ## After Adjustment Ends